directdemocracy-vote/judge/httpdocs/test/simulation.md

 ## Simulation of one day
 During the simulation of one day, it performs three main steps:
-  - Look if existing citizens create new links
+  - Look if existing citizens create new links.
   - Add new citizens that spontaneously download the application.
   - Recompute the reputation and increase the time.